wildeco/wildeco.github.io/_posts/2022-07-15-sp_nested_cv.md

 ---
-title: "You should always used spatial nested cross-validation"
+title: "You should use spatial nested cross-validation"
 date: 2022-07-15T20:12:15-18:00
 categories:
   - blog